cs109/2014/pages/syllabus.md

 Points | Description
 --- | ---
-10 | Exceptional / above and beyond (we will only give out these for best projects) 9 |
+10 | Exceptional / no mistakes
+9 |
-8  | Solid / no mistakes (or really minor)
+8  | Good /  minor mistakes
 7 |
-6 | Good / some mistakes
+6 | OK / some mistakes
 5 |
-4 | Fair / some major conceptual errors
+4 | Not good / many mistakes
 3 |
-2 | Poor / did not finish
+2 | Very bad / major errors
 1 |
 0 | Did not participate / did not hand in

-Scores >8 constitutes a perfect grade, and getting all >8s is equivalent to an A. Scores in the range of 6-8 and up being A- to B, and so on.
-Teaching Fellows will evaluate your work holistically beyond mechanical correctness and focus on the overall quality of the work.
-In addition to the scores the Teaching Fellows will give detailed written feedback.
+Scores >8 is equivalent to an A. Teaching Fellows will evaluate your work for mechanical correctness and holistically to assign an overall score of the assignment.
+In addition to the scores the Teaching Fellows will give written feedback for each problem.

 #### Project Group Peer Assessment